millllllz/fix_warnings/README.md

 mix deps.get
 ```

-Clean your files so that everything is compiled from scratch
+Clean your files so that everything is compiled from scratch:

 ```
 mix clean